 RKO 281 (1999) – A Review

 It’s 1940 and a young Orson Wells (Liv Schreiber) has been christened ‘the boy wonder’.
-Landing in Hollywood Welles signs a movie contract with RKO studio head George Schaefer (Roy Schneider).
+Landing in Hollywood Welles signs a movie contract with RKO studio head George Schaefer (Roy Scheider).
 The boy genius is granted complete control of any film he wants to make.
 What a deal!
 The problem is he doesn’t know what story he wants to tell and make as his first feature film.

 Welles finds inspiration from publishing powerhouse millionaire William Randolph Hearst (James Cromwell) and his mistress Marion Davies (Melanie Griffith).
 He partners with screenwriter Herman J. Mankiewicz (John Malkovich) to create a metaphorical story using every unflattering element from Hearst’s real life to make his cinematic story.